snozza/battleships_special/README.md

 ### To-do List
+- [ ] Fix bug that causes game to crash if person is playing in the one browser (session bug).
 - [ ] CSS and HTML leave a lot to be desired.
 Positioning is ok, but the design is lackluster.
 - [ ] Utilise javascript or similar to make the game more seamless (perhaps single page)
 - [ ] Database integration with user accounts and/or scoreboards